huntergdavis/huntergdavis.github.io/public-speaking.md

 <a id='military'>Military Outreach</a>
 Write something here about my long personal history working with military personnel, and related public speaking appearances.

+<a id='operationcode'>Operation Code</a>
+1/22/2019 - My friends at Operation Code asked me to speak to veterans and interested folks about transitioning into engineering from other disciplines, and my experiences working with military folks in engineering fields.
+Here's the presentation I gave, <a href="http://www.hunterdavis.com/PRESENTATION-The-Math-I-Wish-I-Learned/">The Math I Wish I Had Learned</a>

 <a id='leadership'>Engineering and Business Leadership</a>
 I'm currently Director of Engineering and Avvo, and I've been leading engineering teams since the early 2000s.
 Here are select public speaking appearances related to Engineering and Business Leadership.